Evonne M. Davis, Artistic Director

 Visual artist, arts advocate, and Curator.
 Jo-El has curated independent and affiliated exhibitions since 2010.
 His goal is to connect the urban audience with cultural experience in nontraditional arts settings.
 In addition to his work with Gallery Aferro’s Activate: Market Street, other shows include The Store Front Gates Project and several murals and pop up shows for the City of Newark and Yendor Arts, several shows for Gallery Aferro, Newark Open Doors, Paterson Art Walk, Paterson Great Falls Festival, Newark Artfront Galleries, and Hoboken Diggable Arts Festival as well as other independent projects.

 Originally from the Paterson, NJ area, he studied at Kean and Montclair State Universities.
-He has exhibited his works throughout the NY Metropolitan and Caribbean areas and his work is part of Newark Museum’s Permanent collection.
+He has exhibited his works throughout the NY Metropolitan and Caribbean areas, and he has multiple works a part of The Newark Museum of Art’s Permanent collection.

 Gallery Aferro’s Board of Directors